Donich Law - Jordan Donich - Courtroom Sketch

 Frequently Asked Questions

-Criminal negligence causing death is an offence that comes into play when an individual’s disregard for other people’s safety results in their death.
-This law applies to cases where somebody fails to act with the caution expected of a reasonably prudent person, demonstrating a clear disregard for human life.
+Criminal negligence causing death, under Canadian law, is an offence that comes into play when somebody’s disregard for other people’s safety results in another person’s death.
+This law is applicable in cases where a person fails to act with the caution or care expected of a reasonably prudent person, demonstrating a clear and wanton disregard for the lives of others.
+Determining what a reasonably prudent person would do in similar circumstances can be a subjective task.
+As such, it is advisable to consult a lawyer if you are charged with this offence, in order to obtain the best legal outcomes.

 What is Criminal Negligence Causing Death?

 Criminal negligence causing death is a serious offence defined under Section 220 of Canadian Criminal Code.
-It occurs when an individual’s failure to comply with a standard of care expected of a reasonably prudent person results in death, showing a disregard for human life.
-This offence can arise from both actions and failures to act that represent a gross neglect of duty.
+Criminal negligence causing death is an offence that occurs when an individual’s failure to comply with the standard of care that is expected of a reasonably prudent person results in death, and in doing that, they demonstrate a wanton or flagrant disregard for human life.
+This offence can arise from both actions and failures to act (also called omissions) that constitute a gross neglect of one’s duty of care.

-Section 219 of the Criminal Code states that criminal negligence includes behaviours that significantly deviate from expected conduct, potentially leading to fatal outcomes and necessitating vigilant and responsible behaviour in hazardous situations.
-Legal actions can be pursued against individuals or corporations, especially in workplace contexts where safety violations lead to fatalities, underscoring the importance of upholding safety standards and preventing harm.
+Section 219 of the Criminal Code tells us that criminal negligence typically encompasses behaviours and actions that significantly deviate from expected conduct, potentially leading to fatal outcomes.
+The purpose of this legislation is to promote vigilant and responsible behaviour in potentially hazardous situations, to reduce the risk of unnecessary and preventable deaths.

 What Happens if you are Charged with Criminal Negligence Causing Death?

 When charged with criminal negligence causing death, due to the offence’s severity, the legal processes are extensive and detailed.
 Law enforcement initially determines whether to detain the accused until a bail hearing, considering the nature of the crime, the accused’s criminal history, and potential risks to public safety.
-According to the Canadian Charter, the accused must appear before a court within 24 hours of arrest.
-Setting up a bail hearing involves complex considerations, particularly for serious charges like criminal negligence, and it may take time to meet the court’s requirements for release.
-The defence team works diligently to propose bail conditions that balance public safety with the accused’s rights, aiming to uphold justice and the presumption of innocence.
+According to the Canadian Charter, the accused must appear before a Court within 24 hours of arrest.
+Setting up a bail hearing involves a number of considerations, particularly for serious charges like criminal negligence, and it may take time to meet the Court’s requirements for release.
+The defence team works diligently to propose bail conditions that balance public safety with the accused’s rights.
+When determining the accused’s bail conditions, it is important to remember that the accused is always presumed innocent unless proven guilty.

 Will I go to Jail for Criminal Negligence Causing Death?

 Given the severity of criminal negligence causing death, the legal response is thorough and complex.
 Once charged, law enforcement assesses factors such as the crime’s nature, the accused’s criminal history, and the risk of further offences or failing to appear in court, which typically leads to detaining the accused until a bail hearing.
 This precaution arises from concerns about public safety and the potential for further offences.
-Under the Charter, anyone detained must be brought before a judicial authority within 24 hours.
+Under the Charter, anyone detained should be allowed to appear before a judge or justice of the peace within 24 hours.
+If a justice is not available within 24 hours, the accused has a right to appear before a justice as soon as reasonably possible, without undue delay.

 In situations where the accused is convicted, they may be sentenced to a period of custody.
-As outlined in the Code, an individual will face life imprisonment if convicted of criminal negligence causing death.
+As outlined in the Code, an individual will face a maximum sentence of life imprisonment if convicted of criminal negligence causing death.
 Where a firearm was used, an offender will face a minimum of four years in custody.

 Stages of the Criminal Justice System